 Definitely yes!
 The rental housing market is constantly booming, with prices increasing every year and rates of return close to 10% for holiday rentals.
 In addition, the access to the finance to buy a home is quite easy and inexpensive, with fixed rate mortgages below 3% .

 So, if you want to buy a property to rent in Spain, in addition to knowing that it is a profitable business, you also know that you can enjoy a 60% reduction in your income tax.
 What are you waiting for?
-Take a look here at our most profitable beach properties to rent.
+Take a look here at our most profitable beach properties for sale to rent out later.